nathanuphoff/Magritte/readme.md

 - Element attribute middleware,
 - A functional interface,
 - No build pipeline required,
-- Give or take 5Kb in size (2Kb gzipped).
+- A mere 5Kb in size (2Kb gzipped).

 ## Coming Soon™
 - A router,